Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 - `BernoulliDrillingProperty`: used to represent a boolean value with an uncertainty.
 It is subclass of `CategoricalDrillingProperty` for which
 - te number of states is 2.
 The `Probability` property is used to define the uncertainty.
 The `BooleanValue` property is true if the `Probability` is greater than 0.5 and false otherwise.
-- `GeneralDiscreteDrillingProperty`: used to represent a general discrete probability for a boolean value.

 ```mermaid
 classDiagram